CoBiG2/RAD_Tools/README.md

 ##Loci_counter.py

-A simple script to add a numer to each loci in *.loci* files.
+A simple script to add a number to each loci in *.loci* files.
 Outputs to *stdout*, so "pipe away"!

 ##structure_filter.py

 Another simple script that will filter the **columns** of a .structure file according to a "subset" file that contains nothing but the wanted marker names, one per line.

+##bayenv2_results_miner.py

+A simple script to look mine the data files produced by Bayenv2.
+It will look for any SNPs which have a BF>=10 AND a spearman p-value < 0.05.

 ##License